Dr. Thomas A Swift Nature Program

 2. Go for regular walks.

-3. Practice putting on gear and dressing themselves (doing up zippers etc.)
+3. Practice putting on gear and dressing themselves (doing up zippers, pulling rain pants over rain boots, turning gear right-side round, etc.)

 4. Read and talk every day to your child.